USCbiostats/xrnet/README.md

 #### Fitting a Model

-To fit a linear hierarchical regularized regression model, use the main `hierr` function.
+To fit a linear hierarchical regularized regression model, use the main `xrnet` function.
 At a minimum, you should specify the predictor matrix `x`, outcome variable `y`, and `family` (outcome distribution).
 The `external` option allows you to incorporate external data in the regularized regression model.
 If you do not include external data, a